carpentries-incubator/julia-inflammation/episodes/4_vectors.md

 ## Julia vectors

-Unlike packages such as `DataFrames.jl`, vectors are built into the language, so we do not have to load a libraryto use them.
+Unlike packages such as `DataFrames.jl`, vectors are built into the language, so we do not have to load a library to use them.
 We create a vector by putting values inside square brackets and separating the values with commas:

 ```julia